ordina-jworks/ordina-jworks.github.io/_posts/2018-09-18-How-to-build-a-Serverless-Application-with-AWS-Lambda-and-DynamoDB.md

 Let's do this!

 # What we will build
-Join me in building a serverless application in which users can give great coding tips to eachother.
+Join me in building a serverless application in which users can give great coding tips to each other.
 To keep it as simple as possible we will build everything through the **AWS Console** and focus on the infrastructure.
 No need to deploy any code from your computer to AWS.

 ## Demo
 I could show you a frontend that uses our serverless backend to give and get coding tips.
-But that would be an extra layer between you and the our serverless application.
+But that would be an extra layer between you and our serverless application.
 Here, I am triggering the app with **Curl**.

 Post a new Coding Tip to the database: